neurobagel/api/README.md

 **See our [official documentation](https://neurobagel.org/infrastructure/#set-the-environment-variables) for all the possible Neurobagel environment variables that you can set in `.env`, and to check which variables are relevant for your specific installation and setup.**

----
-**IMPORTANT:**
+> :warning: **Important:**
-- Variables set in the shell environment where the API is launched **_should not be used as a replacement for the `.env` file_** to configure options for the API or graph server software.
+> - Variables set in the shell environment where the API is launched **_should not be used as a replacement for the `.env` file_** to configure options for the API or graph server software.
-- To avoid conflicts related to [Docker's environment variable precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/), also ensure that any variables defined in your `.env` are not already set in your current shell environment with **different** values.
+> - To avoid conflicts related to [Docker's environment variable precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/),
+> also ensure that any variables defined in your `.env` are not already set in your current shell environment with **different** values.
----

 The below instructions for Docker and Python assume that you have at least set `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` in your `.env`.